Epstein’s ex-girlfriend tries late bid to seal testimony

 Ty Gee, a lawyer for Ghislaine Maxwell, told a Manhattan judge that the depositions by his client should be kept sealed, in part because they are evidence in the criminal case brought against her on July 2.

-U.S. District Judge Loretta A. Preska last week ordered the public release of the documents by Thursday.

-Gee urged the judge to reconsider her decision and to provide at least two days for Maxwell to raise her complaints with the 2nd U.S. Circuit Court of Appeals in Manhattan if Preska refuses to change her mind.
+U.S. District Judge Loretta A. Preska denied what she described as an “eleventh-hour” request after last week ordering the public release of the documents by Thursday.
+But she also delayed the release of the depositions through Friday to give Gee time to appeal.
+He immediately did with the 2nd U.S. Circuit Court of Appeals in Manhattan.

 Maxwell, 58, has pleaded not guilty to charges that she procured the girls, including one as young as 14, for Epstein to abuse in London and the United States in the 1990s.
 She remains at a federal jail in Brooklyn after bail was denied because she is a risk to flee.